 This guidebook contains graduate school and mechanical engineering department graduation requirements as well as department policies.
 Although this guidebook is intended to be a common source for all information, it is ultimately student's responsibility to verify graduation requirements and necessary deadlines.
-Questions or suggestions on the guidebook's content should be directed to the Chair or Director of Graduate Program.
+Questions or suggestions on the guidebook's content should be directed to the Chair or associate chair of graduate studies.